pesu-dev/auth-link-portal/.github/CONTRIBUTING.md

 ## 🛠️ Development Environment Setup

-This section provides instructions for setting up your development environment to work on the PESU Discord Bot project.
+This section provides instructions for setting up your development environment to work on the PESU Auth Link Portal project.

 ### Prerequisites